Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div> <br>

+<p> It is important to ensure that the "style" and "onEachFeature" functions get applied to the geojson layer.
+This can be added using some brackets in the L.GeoJSON.AJAX command. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
-<p> It is important to ensure that the "style" and "onEachFeature" functions get applied to the geojson layer.
-This can be added using some brackets in the L.GeoJSON.AJAX command. </p>

         // Provide the geoJSON layer
         const geojsonLayer = new L.GeoJSON.AJAX(geojsonurl, {